 - Average industry growth: If you invest in just a single or few assets, it is like playing the lottery.
-Your assets can perform differently – one could grow fast, and another could just make +10% and that is all.
-So, portfolio diversification gives you the opportunity to receive profit from the whole market growing and not depend just on having faith in one coin.
+Your assets can perform differently – one could grow fast, and another could just make +10%, and that is all.
+So, portfolio diversification gives you the opportunity to receive profit from the whole market growth and not depend just on having faith in one coin.

-All simulated portfolios which included Bitcoin exhibited overall better risk-return profiles than traditional multi-asset class portfolios.
+All simulated portfolios, which included Bitcoin, exhibited overall better risk-return profiles than traditional multi-asset class portfolios.
 These results show that Bitcoin provides active diversification benefits for all investors worldwide, following multi-asset strategies.
-Therefore, make sure you backtest your strategies to review them for historic prices.
+Therefore, make sure you backtest your strategies to review them for historical prices.